 Per Persson, Dean, Faculty of Science

-Ola Wendt, Prefect, Department of Chemistry
+Ola Wendt, Head of Department, Department of Chemistry

-Else Lytken, Prefect, Department of Physics
+Else Lytken, Head of Department, Department of Physics

-Members Steering Group LU Central
+Members of the Central Steering Group

 Annika Olsson, Dean, LTH